Glenn S. Krassen

 Represented a natural gas utility in the negotiation and acquisition of a rural natural gas pipeline system in eastern Ohio.
 The transaction involved the completion of due diligence and negotiation of a complicated asset purchase agreement and corresponding escrow agreement.

-- Adjunct Professor, Cleveland-Marshall College of Law, Oil and Gas Law
+- Adjunct Professor, Oil and Gas Law, Cleveland-Marshall College of Law

-- Member, Board of Trustees, Eliza Jennings Network, Cleveland, Ohio
+- Secretary, and Member, Board of Trustees, Eliza Jennings Network, Cleveland, Ohio

 - Member, Ohio Oil and Gas Association